The biggest problem for new investors isn’t a lack of info, but information overload.

 If you’re still here, it means that the previous theory didn’t jive with you.
 Maybe it sounded boring.
 Maybe you think you’re a smart cookie, or have a lot of time on your hands.
 Maybe you’re just a glutton for punishment.

 The second investing camp doesn’t believe in the efficient market theory.
-Instead, they believe that markets are irrational.
+Instead, they believe that markets are irrational, and misprice certain stocks.
 A savvy investor can thus stand to make a lot of money by doing better than the market’s average returns.

 If that sounds interesting to you: Welcome to active investing.